Pretty in Black

 Pretty in Black is the second studio album by The Raveonettes.
+The album was released first in the United States on 3 May 2005, and later in the UK on 25 July 2005.
 The album includes guest appearances by Maureen Tucker (The Velvet Underground), Ronnie Spector (The Ronettes), and Martin Rev (Suicide).

 Reception

 The album received generally positive reviews upon its release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 74, based on 26 reviews, which indicates "Generally favorable reviews".